Regular Temperature Checks

 Meals : Lunch/Dinner

-Arrive in Paro on one of the world’s most scenic flights, greeted with a traditional tashi khaddar welcome.
+The Bhutan holiday begins upon arrival in Paro, on one of the world’s most scenic flights, greeted with a traditional tashi khaddar welcome.
 Drive through the picturesque Paro valley to Thimphu, Bhutan’s capital, uniquely known for having no traffic lights.
 In the afternoon, visit the National Memorial Chorten, a revered monument where locals gather for prayer and circumambulation, offering insight into Buddhist philosophy.
 End the day with a stroll along Thimphu’s lively streets and markets before overnight stay at the hotel.

 Meals : Lunch/Dinner